yayudev/obsidian-backup/__references__/Sources/Books/philosophy/Hegel.md

 - For most moderns though, history had no ultimate purpose, it was just a series of human purposes who conformed history itself.
 - #Hegel in its *Philosophy of History*, states that ***"The history of the world is none other than the progress of the consciousness of freedom."***
 - ##### Philosophy of history
-	- For #Hegel, The Oriental World
+	- For #Hegel, The Oriental Worldr

 ### 3 - Freedom and community